-Afterwards, there were a ton of accusations thrown around left and right, and a bunch of other celebrities got involved.
-But it didn’t end there.
-On November 14, 2019, Taylor took to Twitter to explain that Scooter wasn’t allowing her to perform her old songs at the 2019 American Music Awards — or any televised event for that matter.
+When fans thought the drama might be over once and for all, Taylor took to Twitter and exposed Scooter claiming that he wasn’t allowing her to perform her old songs at the 2019 American Music Awards — or any televised event for that matter.
 She begged fans and other stars to speak up on her behalf and help her gain the ability to sing her own music.
 The record label slammed her social media message as “calculated” and, in a statement to Us Weekly at the time said, “While Big Machine is not directly blocking her performance, they are putting a roadblock in her way as far as performing these particular songs.”

 Love J-14?
 Be sure to subscribe to our YouTube channel for fun, exclusive videos with your favorite stars.